 This leads to the new coat coming through to be of a rough texture; a mixed undercoat with topcoat situation will likely happen.

 For the unfortunate huskies who have had this done to them, the owners reported the coat to grow back “sticky” or “velcro” like.
 This texture doesn’t allow for any airflow at all, and once again will cause health issues.

-Proper grooming is required for all breeds, but especially those with double-coats.
-It’s important you develop a good brushing routine and stick to it.
+Proper grooming is required for all breeds, but especially those with double coats.
+It’s important to develop a good brushing routine and be consistent with it.

 Consistent grooming helps to remove the dead hairs from the coat and allows for better air circulation throughout.
 It also stimulates the skin and distributes essential oils around the coat, keeping it strong, shiny, and healthy.